javelit/docs/content/develop/concepts/app-design/button-behavior-and-examples.md

 In this guide, we will illustrate the use of buttons and explain common misconceptions.
 Read on to see a variety of examples that expand on `Jt.button` using [`Jt.sessionState`](/develop/api-reference/caching-and-state/jt.sessionstate).
 [Anti-patterns](#anti-patterns) are included at the end.
-Go ahead and pull up your favorite code editor so you can `jeamlit run` the examples as you read.
-Check out Jeamlit's [Basic concepts](/get-started/fundamentals/main-concepts) if you haven't run your own Jeamlit apps yet.
+Go ahead and pull up your favorite code editor so you can `javelit run` the examples as you read.
+Check out Javelit's [Basic concepts](/get-started/fundamentals/main-concepts) if you haven't run your own Javelit apps yet.

 ## When to use `if (Jt.button().use())`